sap-labs-france/ev-server/readme.md

  },
 ```

-Only the **email** and the **name** are mandatory and must not exist in the database.
+Only the **email** and the **name** are mandatory and should not exist in the database.

+The email is used for unicity in the user's collection.

-Once done, rename the file to **user.json** and when you will start the server, you will get your user imported and the file will be renamed to **user-imported.json**.
+Once done, rename the file to **user.json** and start the server (npm start.)

+You will get your users imported and the file will be renamed to **user-imported.json**.

-You can repeat the process with new users.
+You can repeat the process several times (only new users will be imported.)

-Once done, you can get your password using the dashboard (you will receive it by email.)
+Once done, you can initialize your password using the dashboard's retreive password feature in the log on screen (you will receive it by email.)

 ### Notifications